• Home

 Of those is American Ocean Minerals, a firm in the process of closing a $1 billion merger with Odyssey Marine Exploration, and which tapped former Rio Tinto CEO Tom Albanese to take the reins.

-The firm just earned a license to conduct research in an exclusive economic zone around the Cook Islands in the South Pacific.
-He claimed the EEZ holds a vast bounty of PMNs.
+American Ocean Minerals holds investment interests in two companies, Ocean Minerals and CIC Ocean Research, which have earned licenses to conduct research in an exclusive economic zone around the Cook Islands in the South Pacific.

-“This could be hundreds of years of endowment,” Albanese told Fortune.
+“This could be hundreds of years of endowment,” Albanese told Fortune of the scale of PMNs in one of the Cook Island zones.

 The big bet on potato-sized mineral balls